Long-Term Care Insurance: Rider or Stand-Alone Policy?

 When planning for retirement, you may wish to consider investing in long-term care insurance to provide peace of mind for you and your loved ones.
 Two of the most common methods of securing benefits for extended care include a stand-alone, long-term care insurance policy and an accelerated benefit rider on a life insurance policy.
 The best option for you will depend on your current situation and long-term financial goals.

-Long-Term Care Insurance (Stand-Alone Policy)
+Long-Term Care Insurance

 Long-term care insurance policies reimburse expenses for services typically not covered by health insurance, Medicare or Medicaid.
 Common services include home care, assisted living and long- term care facilities.
 These policies accumulate no cash value, so you must use it or lose it.
-Premium payments are required for life, and they will likely
+Premium payments are required for life, and will likely

-increase over time as you age, because they are not guaranteed.
+increase over time as you age because premiums are not guaranteed.
 Inflation protection is available at a rate of 3%-5% per year from the purchase date.
 This means your benefits increase each year you own the policy as the cost of care increases.
-You must be determined as healthy to qualify, so consider purchasing a policy in your mid-50s, prior to any major medical issues, to receive the best possible rate.
+You must be determined to be healthy to qualify, so consider purchasing a policy in your mid-50s, prior to any major medical issues, to receive the best possible rate.

 A stand-alone policy may be an affordable way to cover long-term care expenses because you pay small amounts each year to cover large expenses in the future.

-An accelerated death benefit rider is a rider associated with your life insurance policy, but is not offered by all insurance companies.
+An accelerated death benefit rider is a rider associated with your life insurance policy but is not offered by all insurance companies.
 The rider allows you to save on the monthly premiums of a stand-alone, long-term policy because the benefits come out of the life insurance death benefit (2% per month and greater is common).

 The policy owner would be eligible to receive these benefits while needing care, with the unused portion of the death benefits paid to the beneficiaries at death.

 Inflation protection is an option with some of these plans, similar to the traditional plans.
-This option has premiums that can be guaranteed not to change and a payment plan customizable anywhere for a single payment to a monthly payment for life.
+This option has premiums that can be guaranteed not to change and a payment plan customizable for a single payment to a monthly payment for life.
 Qualification for this option can be more flexible with a greater underwriting emphasis on mortality.

-Mariner Wealth Advisors (“MWA”) is an SEC registered investment adviser.
+Mariner Wealth Advisors (“MWA”), is an SEC registered investment adviser with its principal place of business in the State of Kansas.
 Registration of an investment adviser does not imply a certain level of skill or training.
 MWA is in compliance with the current notice filing requirements imposed upon registered investment advisers by those states in which MWA maintains clients.
-MWA may only transact business in those states in which it is notice filed, or qualifies for an exemption or exclusion from notice filing requirements.
+MWA may only transact business in those states in which it is notice filed or qualifies for an exemption or exclusion from notice filing requirements.
 Any subsequent, direct communication by MWA with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.
 For additional information about MWA, including fees and services, please contact MWA or refer to the Investment Adviser Public Disclosure website.
 Please read the disclosure statement carefully before you invest or send money.